Join us as a strong voice for the Rappahannock River at the state level.

 Budget and Policy Recommendations

-- Support for $250,000 in funds from the Governor’s proposed budget for competitive grants to provide Chesapeake Bay meaningful watershed educational experiences (MWEE)
+- Continued support for $250,000 in funds from the Governor’s budget for competitive grants to provide Chesapeake Bay meaningful watershed educational experiences (MWEE).

 Resilient Communities and Ecosystems